RicardoCavalheiro123/ldts-project-assignment-g1303-1/docs/README.md

 -Automate Tests -> doesn't support groovy tests, so we didn't pass it.

--Write Simple Units Of Code -> The way we developed it is nearly impossible to avoid writing a bunch of IF's & Else's, and we have alot of these, for example, in the movement of the game characters, verifying if a certain position on the map is free.
+-Write Simple Units Of Code -> The way we developed it is nearly impossible to avoid writing a bunch of IF's & Else's, and we have a lot of these, for example, in the movement of the game characters, verifying if a certain position on the map is free.
 Other example is the menu, to check the keys pressed by the user, and it's movement we need to check the various conditions.

--Write Code Once -> As we used lots of abstract classes, and interfaces some code is duplicated because we have the same methods but with small differences from classes to classes.
+-Write Code Once -> As we used lots of abstract classes, and interfaces some code is duplicated because we have the same methods but with small differences from class to class.

 **Groovy Tests**:

 -Input handler package is responsible for observing the keyboard and notify that class that is using its classes of an input, therefore there is no way to test it

 -LanternaGUI package is responsible only for constructing and returning a terminal.
-Therefore there isn't the need to test as it doesn't depend on other objects.
+Therefore, there isn't the need to test as it doesn't depend on other objects.

 -The strategy package is only responsible for giving one of two ways, "strategies", for the robots to move.
 They either follow the Bomberman or move randomly, this is allowed by the design pattern.
 So, given that it's not "essential" to test it, we didn't feel the need to do it (as one of the strategies is random) and it's also hard to do so.

--States package has several trivial classes which are either abstact or interface, or were refactored.
+-States package has several trivial classes which are either abstract or interface, or were refactored.
 Although we should have tested this package we also recognize that majority of this package is contituted by **playingState** and this means most of the code present here is either private or hard to test it since it doesn't work alone.
 Therefore we weren't able to test.

--The Music package has classes which are audio related so it was quite hard to test it and we didn't feel the need to do it.
+-The Music package has classes which are audio related, so it was quite hard to test it and we didn't feel the need to do it.
 Also we based this class on the example it was given to us.

 ### SELF-EVALUATION